SomerEsat/ethereum-staking-guides/README.md

 If you would like to become a solo staker, the **gold standard** for staking on the Ethereum network, then these guides are for you!

-Required is a machine running Ubuntu (22.04 LTS) with a modern CPU, 16GB RAM (32GB is better) and a good quality 2TB SSD (4TB is better).
+Required is a machine running Ubuntu (22.04 LTS or newer) with a modern CPU, 16GB RAM (32GB is better) and a good quality 2TB SSD (4TB is better).

-Start with one of the [**Testnet Staking Guides**](https://github.com/SomerEsat/ethereum-staking-guides#testnet-staking-guides) to practice (Note: These are in the process of being updated to the latest testnet - do not use) or go straight to one of the [**Mainnet Staking Guides**](https://github.com/SomerEsat/ethereum-staking-guides#mainnet-staking-guides) below.
+To get started, go to one of the [**Mainnet Staking Guides**](https://github.com/SomerEsat/ethereum-staking-guides#mainnet-staking-guides) below.

 If you're not sure which client to use, go with the one that has the lowest share.
 See here: https://clientdiversity.org.
 The guides below are named after the major **Consensus Clients** (Lighthouse, Lodestar, Prysm, Nimbus, and Teku) so you'll have to choose that one first.
 Each guide then contains instructions for installing an **Execution Client** which is required for staking as well.
 Again, it is recommended that you choose the one with the lowest share.